actions/setup-node/README.md

 This action sets by node environment for use in actions by:

 - optionally downloading and caching a version of node - npm by version spec and add to PATH
-- registering problem matchers for error output
+- TODO: registering problem matchers for error output
-- configuring authentication for npm packages
+- TODO: configuring authentication for npm packages
-- configuring proxy if the runner is configured to use a proxy (coming with private runners)
+- TODO: configuring proxy if the runner is configured to use a proxy (coming with private runners)

 # Usage